 Abstract

 Babesia spp. are globally distributed tick-borne protozoan parasites that infect the red blood cells of a wide range of vertebrate hosts, including humans.
 Diagnosis of babesiosis is often impeded by the transient presence of the parasites in peripheral blood, as well as their pleomorphic nature.
 Given the reports of an expanding and, in some cases, sympatric geographical distribution of Babesia canis and Babesia vogeli in dogs, and associated vectors, in Europe, the development of time-efficient and cost-effective diagnostic tools to detect and differentiate between these two species is warranted.
 In this study, we designed and developed a novel polymerase chain reaction (PCR) assay targeting the parasite cytochrome c oxidase subunit 1 (cox1) gene, for the simultaneous detection and differentiation of B. canis and B. vogeli.
-The efficiency of the PCR was evaluated using genomic DNA extracted from individual and artificially mixed canine blood samples infected by B. canis (3×102 infected erythrocytes/ml) and B. vogeli (2.1×101 infected erythrocytes/ml).
-Blood samples positive for Hepatozoon canis, Ehrlichia canis, Anaplasma platys, Babesia microti, Babesia rossi, Theileria annae (syn.
-Babesia vulpes) and an uninfected blood sample were included as controls.
-The specificity of the PCR assay was evaluated on 147 blood samples from naturally infected dogs and 128 tick specimens (n = 6 Dermacentor reticulatus, n = 122 Rhipicephalus sanguineus sensu lato).
+The analytical sensitivity of the PCR was evaluated using serial dilution of genomic DNA extracted from individual and artificially mixed canine blood samples infected by B. canis (3×102 infected erythrocytes/ml, ie/ml) and B. vogeli (2.1×101 ie/ml).
+The analytical specificity of the assay was assessed using blood samples positive for Hepatozoon canis, Ehrlichia canis, Anaplasma platys, Babesia microti, Babesia rossi, Theileria annae (syn.
+Babesia vulpes).
+The clinical specificity of the PCR assay was evaluated on 147 blood samples from dogs and 128 tick specimens (n = 6 Dermacentor reticulatus, n = 122 Rhipicephalus sanguineus sensu lato).
 Species-specific bands of the expected sizes (i.e., 750 bp, B. canis; 450 bp, B. vogeli), and two bands in the mixed blood samples were obtained.
-The high analytical sensitivity of the PCR was confirmed by the detection of a low number of infected erythrocytes (i.e., B. canis 3×10-2, B. vogeli 2.1×10-2 infected erythrocytes/ml).
+The high analytical sensitivity of the PCR was confirmed by the detection of a low number of infected erythrocytes (i.e., B. canis 3×10-2, B. vogeli 2.1×10-2 ie/ml).
 Of the 147 blood samples, 9 (6.1%) were positive for B. canis and 6 (4.1%) for B. vogeli, whereas only one tick (D. reticulatus) was positive for B. canis.
 This PCR assay represents a rapid and reliable tool for diagnosis of B. canis and B. vogeli in areas where these species occur in sympatry, and will assist future epidemiological investigations aimed to track the expanding range of these parasites.

 Keywords: Babesia canis; Babesia vogeli; PCR; cox1.